 Give Them A Prep Talk

 Your child is likely to be scared of touching the dog for the first time.
-The fear can lead the child to scream and causing havoc when you take it near the Beagle.
+The fear can lead the child to scream and cause havoc when you take it near the Beagle.
 Screaming children can, in turn, can scare the dog and cause it to react negatively.

 To avoid all of this, you need to ensure that the child is ready to be around the dog when you let the two interact.
 You can give them a pep talk about how the dog could be their next best friend and how they should try approaching their new pet.